top of page

 Essential Expense Tips When Using Accounting Software

 Whether you're diving into Xero or another bookkeeping tool, it’s easy to assume the tech is doing all the heavy lifting.
-But a few simple habits can make the world of difference - and help avoid expensive mistakes later on.
-This is relevant to all but particularly important for those of you who are embarking on doing your own book-keeping within Xero or another accounting app.
+However, a few simple habits can make a world of difference.
+They can help you avoid expensive mistakes later on.
+This advice is relevant to everyone, but it is particularly important for those embarking on their own bookkeeping journey within Xero or another accounting app.

-So keep on reading for a few little reminders to keep you on track!
+So keep reading for a few reminders that will help you stay on track!

 A female at a desk reviewing receipts